arXiv/arxiv-docs/source/new/index.md

 30 Jun

-Added a user-supplied .com file for automatically _[viewing compressed postscript on VMS](None)_.
+Added a user-supplied .com file for automatically viewing compressed postscript on VMS  (link removed).

 14 Jun

-A user has kindly provided a Windows 95 batch file which automatically uncompresses postscript files for viewing, see _[Viewing compressed postscript - Workaround solutions for Windows](None)_.
+A user has kindly provided a Windows 95 batch file which automatically uncompresses postscript files for viewing, see Viewing compressed postscript - Workaround solutions for Windows  (link removed).

 13 Jun

-Added some information about _[viewing compressed postscript on VMS](None)_.
+Added some information about viewing compressed postscript on VMS  (link removed).

 6 Jun